OneNoxTi/sms-api/docs/instruction/general/interface.md

 ![image3](/img/en/general_interface/image3.png)

-You can choose from two available interface languages:
+You can choose one of the available interface languages:

 * **RU** – Russian language;
 * **UK** – Ukrainian language;